VittorioParagallo/pocketbase-calculated-fields-plugin/readme.md

 # PocketBase Calculated Fields Plugin

-This plugin for [PocketBase](https://pocketbase.io) introduces a dynamic **calculated fields** system on a collection "computed_fields",each record in a dedicated collection represents a formula (cell) whose value is automatically computed based on dependencies from other records.
+This plugin adds Excel-style **calculated fields** to PocketBase.
+Each record in the `calculated_fields` collection behaves like a reactive “cell” whose value is automatically computed based on dependencies from other records.

+Whenever a field changes, the plugin recalculates the entire dependency graph, propagates results (and errors), and optionally triggers updates in external collections.

 ---

 ## 🚀 Quick Start

-This is the simplest procedure to try the plugin immediately.
+The fastest way to try the plugin.

 ### 1️⃣ Start PocketBase

-In your terminal, inside the project root:
+From the project root:

 ```bash
 go run .
 ```

-PocketBase will start with the calculated fields hook already active.
+PocketBase will start with the calculated fields hooks enabled.

 ---

 ### 2️⃣ Log in as superuser

-Open in your browser:
+Open:

 ```
 http://127.0.0.1:8090/_/
 ```

-Use the default credentials:
+Credentials:

 - **Email:** `admin@admin.com`
 - **Password:** `adminadmin`